CURLINFO_SCHEME - Man Page

 Description

-Pass a pointer to a char pointer to receive the pointer to a null-terminated string holding the URL scheme used for the most recent connection done with this CURL handle.
+Pass a pointer to a char pointer to receive the pointer to a null-terminated string holding the URL scheme used for the most recent transfer done with this CURL handle.
+The scheme might also sometimes be referred to as the protocol.

 The scheme pointer is NULL or points to private memory.
-You MUST NOT free - it gets freed when you call curl_easy_cleanup(3) on the corresponding curl handle.
+You must not free it.
+The memory gets freed automatically when you call curl_easy_cleanup(3) on the corresponding curl handle.

 The returned scheme might be upper or lowercase.
 Do comparisons case insensitively.